A-wels/serve-directory-qr/README.md

 [![pipeline status](https://gitlab.com/skubalj/serve-directory/badges/main/pipeline.svg)](https://gitlab.com/skubalj/serve-directory/-/commits/main)

-`serve-directory`
+`serve-directory-qr`
 ===============

-`serve-directory` is a simple command line utility to serve static files from the command line.
+`serve-directory-qr` is a simple command line utility to serve static files from the command line.
 In the general case, we really mean *simple*.
 To start a web server serving the contents of the current directory and its subdirectories, just run the executable without arguments.
+It has been forked from https://gitlab.com/skubalj/serve-directory with the purpose of adding a scannable QR code to the info message in the terminal.

 ```bash
 $ serve-directory